Raising your legs bent at the knees. Hanging Leg Raises

 Who needs disclosure?

-3. Professional athletes, dancers, acrobats, to perform the necessary elements easily and aesthetically.
+3. Professional athletes, dancers, acrobats to perform the necessary elements easily and aesthetically.

 1. Long stay in sitting position at work, at home at the computer, in the car.

-Yoga for the hip joints
+Yoga for hips

 Then you need to perform asanas designed to stretch the muscles around the thigh?